sanjay-wagento/wagento-module-meetup/README.md

 Wagento Meetup module for composer demo
 ======================

-This module for composer demo
+This module for composer demos

 Facts
 -----